 As I go forward in strengthening my mental health and developing good mental health habits, I think of new affirmations I want to add to my list.

 You should think of practicing positive affirmations as an ongoing process.

 The End Result

 I can’t tell you how powerful using positive affirmations has been in strengthening my mental health and balancing my mood.
 And as you can proba

 Although the medication I take is crucial (and the foundation) of my mental wellness, affirmations have been one of the most beneficial CBT techniques I have used.

 It is also one of my favorite ways to meditate (since I really don’t like traditional meditation.)–But don’t tell my therapist!

-If you want more help with creating positive affirmations, check out my Affirmation Starter Kit in the Chronic Illness Warrior Life Shop!
+If you want more help with creating positive affirmations, check out my Adult Coloring Affirmation Card Starter Kit in the Chronic Illness Warrior Life Shop!